sysbiolux/IDARE-QuickStart/README.md

 Right click on some empty space in the network view.
 Select 'Apps' --> 'Add SBML Annotations'

-Select the *E.Coli* core network file again.
+Select the *E.coli* core network file again.
 If you have cy3sbml this step is not necessary, as IDARE will automatically use the SBML structure provided by cy3sbml for the network.
 You will be asked, whether you want to add Gene Nodes.
 Tick the box (if not done already) and click Ok.